Aira

 migrate:

-image: ghcr.io/aira-verify/backend:latest
+image: ghcr.io/aira-proof/backend:latest

 command: alembic upgrade head